ON THIS PAGE

 IntroductionBecause Mercury is so close to the Sun, it is hard to directly observe from Earth except during dawn or twilight, when the Sun's brightness doesn't outshine little Mercury.
 However, 13 times each century, observers on Earth can watch Mercury pass across the face of the Sun, an event called a transit.
 These rare transits fall within several days of 8 May and 10 November.
 The first transits of Mercury in the 21st century occurred May 7, 2003, Nov.
 8, 2006, and May 9, 2016.
 The next one will be Nov.
 11, 2019.

 The first spacecraft to visit Mercury was Mariner 10, which imaged about 45 percent of the surface.
 And the MESSENGER spacecraft flew by Mercury three times and orbited the planet for four years before crashing on its surface.
-The European Space Agency is planning to launch their first mission to explore Mercury—BepiColombo—in 2018.
+The European Space Agency launched their first mission to explore Mercury—BepiColombo—in 2018.

 - 1631: Thomas Harriott and Galileo Galilei observe Mercury with the newly invented telescope.